Pranjal2506/OMR-and-Answer-Scanner-Evaluator/README.md

 ## Colaboration
 Currently this project is working for GLA University, Mathura.

-If you want to make it useful for your organisation contact us on:pranjalraghuvanshi242@gmail.com
+If you want to make it useful for your organisation contact us on: pranjalraghuvanshi242@gmail.com

 ## Testing images